-The Company classified the purchase consideration liability as Level 3 within the fair value hierarchy as the fair market value includes estimates of certain contingencies to be achieved as of the reporting date.
-The estimates of the contingencies relate to the LookingGlass Earnout Shares and the variable portion of the LookingGlass Deferred Shares and are considered unobservable inputs.
+The Company classified the fair value of the purchase consideration liability related to the variable portion of the LookingGlass Deferred Shares as Level 3 within the fair value hierarchy.
+This portion of the fair value includes estimates of certain contingencies to be achieved as of the reporting date, which are considered unobservable inputs.
+The remaining fair value of the purchase consideration liability which we do not consider to be variable is classified as Level 1 within the fair value hierarchy as it is based on the price of the Company's publicly traded stock.